-1. Set the FTP/TFTP server address where the configuration file is saved:

-2. Set the name of the configuration file:
+- 1. Set the FTP/TFTP server address where the configuration file is saved: Set agTransferServer.0 "192.168.10.10" - 2.
+Set the name of the configuration file:

-'''

-Set agTransferCfgFileName.O "MyRunningConfig.cfg"
+Set agTransferCfgFileName.0 "MyRunningConfig.cfg"

-'''

-Set agTransferPassword.0 "MyPassword"

-5. Initiate the transfer.
-To save a running configuration file, enter 4:
+- If you are using an FTP server, enter a username: Set agTransferUserName.0 "MyName" - If you are using an FTP server, enter a password: Set agTransferPassword.0 "MyPassword" - 5.
+Initiate the transfer.
+To save a running configuration file, enter 4: Set agTransferAction.0 "4"